bondeje/peggen/README.md

 ## When to use <b>peggen</b>

-If you want to build a parser that produces an AST that can be manipulated on the fly using a pPEG parsing strategy while also providing tokenization/lexical analysis all in the same grammar/specification.
+If you want to build a parser that produces an AST that can be manipulated on the fly using a PEG parsing strategy while also providing tokenization/lexical analysis all in the same grammar/specification.

 If your goal is otherwise--even if it is simpler--I suggest looking at `parsimonious`.
 My next option was to hack it a little bit if I couldn't get my own to work.
 Just watch out for the switch in operator precedence of AND/OR in `parsimonious` ("sequence"/"first_choice" in peggen); it is reversed from what you might expect reading other PEGs.